+You can center your view on any point that you've set by choosing the appropriate tab and double-clicking on the point's name.
 You can place up to eight Land Invasion points.
 If you set more than one, you can introduce a little randomization in your 'Invasion' events.